Law and Anthropology: Two Approaches to Normativity

 Professor Dr Marie-Claire Foblets, MPI for Social Anthropology →

-Law and legal practice inside and outside Europe are regularly challenged by an (increasing) diversity of cultures, communities, and practices within contemporary societies.
-Anthropology approaches this diversity and the normativities underlying it from an angle that is different from, yet complementary to, the legal lens.
-The objective of this teaching session is to enable participants to reflect on how an anthropological understanding of legal phenomena, normative frameworks, and practices can enrich legal thinking.
+Law and legal practice inside and outside Europe are regularly challenged by an (increasing) diversity of cultures, communities and practices within contemporary societies.
+An anthropological approach and understanding of this diversity and of the underlying normativity differs from law, but complements it.
+The objective of this training is to enable participants to reflect as to how an anthropological understanding of legal phenomena, normative frameworks, and practices can enrich legal thinking.

-This three-day teaching session equips participants with basic theoretical and methodological knowledge of issues related to law and anthropology and offers concrete insights into how anthropology is being applied across a variety of legal fields, including general human rights protection, minority claims and rights, criminal law, the relationship between state and religion in a post-secular context, migration law and the meaning of vulnerability, and new legal challenges arising from climate change and the digitalisation of society.
+This three-day training equips participants with basic theoretical and methodological knowledge of the field of law and anthropology, and offers concrete insights into how anthropology is being applied across different legal fields, ranging from general human rights protection; minority claims and rights; criminal law; the relationship between state and religion in a post-secular context; migration law and the meaning of vulnerability; and new legal challenges arising from climate change and the digitalization of society.

-1) Law and Anthropology — Concepts and Methods: This first part will provide participants an overview of key themes and concepts related to law and anthropology.
-It will also discuss some of anthropology’s core methodological techniques.
+1) Law and Anthropology – Concepts and Methods: The first part will introduce participants into the field of law and anthropology, and provide an overview of its key themes and concepts.
+It will also cover anthropology’s various methodological techniques.

-2) Law and Anthropology in Practice: The second part will focus on the practice of conducting legal anthropological research.
-Research fellows from the Department of Law and Anthropology will share insights from their respective fields of research and provide concrete illustrations of how they have explored the limits of the law by making use of anthropology and its rich theoretical and methodological toolset.
+2) Law and Anthropology in Practice: The second part will focus on the practice of doing legal anthropological research.
+Researcher fellows within the department will share concrete insights in their respective fields of research, and how they explored the boundaries of the law by making use of legal anthropology and its rich theoretical and methodological toolset.
 This session will also address the benefits and the challenges of combining two disciplinary approaches.

-3) Interactive group sessions: The final part will be an interactive session during which participants will team up with research fellows to explore the possibilities of applying qualitative research methods in their respective research fields.
+3) Interactive group sessions: The final part will be an interactive session, during which course participants together with research fellows explore routes for applying qualitative research methods in their respective research field.